Light4GS: Lightweight Compact 4D Gaussian Splatting Generation via Context Model: Experiment

 \textbf{Baselines:} We compare our method with recent NeRF-based and GS-based dynamic NVS approaches. \cite{dnerf, ffdnerf, park2021nerfies, hypernerf, TiNeuVox, Mixvoxels, im4d, MSTH, hyperreel} are SOTA NeRF-based approaches.
-In the GS-based category, time-variant methods include \cite{STG, dynamic3DGS, real-time, 3dgstream}, while \cite{4DGS, d3dgs, ed3dgs, dn4DGS} are selected as representations of time-invariant methods.
-Since these approaches lack entropy-constrained optimization, we additionally train the SOTA entropy-constrained 3DGS method, CompGS \cite{compgs}, across multiple frames to serve as a baseline.
+In the GS-based category, methods such as \cite{STG, dynamic3DGS, real-time, 3dgstream} are time-variant, whereas \cite{4DGS, d3dgs, ed3dgs, dn4DGS} are time-invariant representations.
+Since these approaches lack entropy-constrained optimization, we additionally train the latest entropy-constrained 3DGS method, CompGS \cite{compgs}, across multiple frames to serve as a baseline.
 During evaluation, some methods are tested on specific datasets, as they are designed exclusively for either monocular or multi-camera setups.